Masters/Taught Higher Degrees

 All PGCE Programmes

-Candidates must attend an interview and pass literacy and numeracy tests at Newman University.
+Candidates must attend an interview and sit literacy and numeracy tests at Newman University.
 Recent and relevant work experience in a British state school is normally required prior to interview.
-Criminal Records Bureau (CRB) clearance, meeting the requirements for Fitness to Teach is also required.
+Disclosure and Barring (DBS) clearance, meeting the requirements for Fitness to Teach is also required.
 We do not require a specific amount of time in school.
 However, the quality and variety of your personal statement is an important factor in the decision to call you to interview.

-- GCSEs (or equivalent) English language, Mathematics and Science at grade C or above
+- GCSEs (or equivalent) English language, Mathematics and Science at grade C or above.
+Please be aware that whilst these GCSEs are not mandatory at application point, these qualifications must be obtained by enrolment

 - A good Honours degree or a recognised equivalent, preferably BA or BSc Upper Second Class (2.1) or above in one of the core subjects or Early Years